sourcegraph/handbook/content/product/product_management/pricing.md

 # Pricing features

 This is a guide for product managers on how to think about pricing and tiering your features.
+[Deprecation of features](deprecation_process.md) is a separate topic with its own page.

 ## Strategy